Android Lollipop: Features

 Android 5.0 introduces a refreshed notification system.
 Individual notifications are now displayed on cards to adhere to the material design language, and batches of notifications can be grouped by the app that produced them.
 Notifications are now displayed on the lock screen as cards, and "heads up" notifications can also be displayed as large banners across the top of the screen, along with their respective action buttons.
 A do-not-disturb feature is also added for notifications.
 The recent apps menu was redesigned to use a three-dimensional stack of cards to represent open apps.
 Individual apps can also display multiple cards in the recents menu, such as for a web browser's open tabs.
 Upon the release of this version, for most Android devices, the navigation buttons were completely changed from a left arrow, a house, and two squares, to a left triangle, a circle and a square.

-Lollipop also contains major new platform features for developers, with over 5,000 new APIs added for use by applications.
+Lollipop also contains significant new platform features for developers, with over 5,000 new APIs added for use by applications.
 For example, there is the possibility to save photos in a raw image format.
 Additionally, the Dalvik virtual machine was officially replaced by Android Runtime (ART), which is a new runtime environment that was introduced as a technology preview in KitKat.
 ART is a cross-platform runtime which supports the x86, ARM, and MIPS architectures in both 32-bit and 64-bit environments.
 Unlike Dalvik, which uses just-in-time compilation (JIT), ART compiles apps upon installation, which are then run exclusively from the compiled version from then on.
-This technique removes the processing overhead associated with the JIT process, improving system performance.
+This technique eliminates the processing overhead of JIT, improving system performance.